A Highly Efficient Adaptive-Sieving-Based Algorithm for the High-Dimensional Rank Lasso Problem: Numerical Results

 In Algorithm \ref{alg1}, the number of components we choose to add to $I^l$ in each iteration may affect the performance of the algorithm.
 We first fix the maximum number of added components (denoted as $M$) as 25, that is, if the sieved components are less than or equal to 25, then all are added.
 We use $m$ to represent the number of components added to $I^l$ each time.
 We conduct experiments on E2 with $n=200,\ p=1000, \varepsilon$ of (i) for $m=\left\{\frac{p}{200},\frac{p}{100},\frac{3p}{200},\frac{p}{50}\right\}$, that is, $m\in\left\{5,10,15,20\right\}$.
 The results are shown in Figure \ref{fig-1} and Table \ref{tab-num-7}.
 We can see from Figure \ref{fig-1} that with the iteration of AS, new components are gradually added to $I^l$, and the relative KKT residuals are getting smaller and smaller.
 Furthermore, $I^l$ gradually covers $I(\hat{x})$.
 For the different numbers of components added each time, the relative KKT residuals decline differently.
 Obviously, the larger $m$ is, the faster the decline is.
 For the comparison of CR, we can see that the smaller $m$ is, the higher the CR will be.
 From $t_{SSN}$, we can see that $t_{SSN}$ grows in the slowest way if $m$ takes the smallest value.
 However, because the number of AS iterations increases, the overall time of SSN may be longer.
 The results in Table \ref{tab-num-7} show the overall performance for the four values of $m$.
 It can be seen that four choices of $m$ lead to similar quality of output whereas $m=10$ leads to the smallest time.
 Therefore, we choose $m=\frac{p}{100}$ in our following test.

-{\bf The role of the maximum number that added to $I^{l}$ (denoted as $M$).} We still test on E2.
+{\bf The role of the maximum number added to $I^{l}$ (denoted as $M$).} We still test on E2.
 That is, $n=200,\ p=1000$, and $M\in\left\{\frac{p}{40},\frac{p}{20},\frac{3p}{40},\frac{p}{10}\right\}=\left\{25,50,75,100\right\}$.
 The results are reported in Figure \ref{fig-2} and Table \ref{tab-num-8}.
 We can see from Figure \ref{fig-2} that in the first five iterations of AS, the results of the four choices are almost the same.
 This is because the maximum number of additions is not reached.
 In this case, only 10 components are added each time, so the results of the four choices of $M$ are the same.
 From iteration $l=6$, different $M$'s lead to different CR's and $t_{SSN}$'s.
-Specifically, higher $M$ leads to lower residuals $\eta_{KKT}$ as well as lower CR's, but more cputime in $t_{SSN}$.
+Specifically, a higher value of $M$ results in lower residuals $\eta_{KKT}$ as well as lower CR's, but it also requires more cputime, as indicated by $t_{SSN}$.
 On the other hand, different values of $M$ hardly affect the function value.
 From Table \ref{tab-num-8}, one can see that $M=25$ is a reasonable choice compared with other choices since it leads to less cputime.
 Therefore, in our following test, we choose $M=\frac{p}{40}$.